brevis-network/brevis-quickstart-ts/README.md

 # Brevis Quickstart Typescript

-This repo contains a simple end-to-end brevis application that proves the account age for a given user and handles the attested age in an app contract.
+This repo contains a simple end-to-end brevis application that proves circle USDC token transfer and handles the attested account and volume in an app contract.

 ## Environment Requirements